shayaantx/botdarr/README.md

 * Type help in discord to get information about commands and what is supported
 * Type movies help in discord to get information about movie commands
 * Every minute notifications will appear indicating the current downloads, their status, and their time remaining.
+* (discord only for now) When you react to movie/show results with add commands in the result with a "thumbs up" the content will be added.

 <br/>